tonytvo/blog-generator/content/blog/psychology-intelligence-analysis-summary/index.md

 "Objectivity is gained by making assumptions explicit so that they may be examined and challenged, not by vain efforts to eliminate them from analysis."

-"The simultaneous evaluation of multiple, competing hypotheses permits a more systematic and objective analysis than is possible when an analyst focuses on a single, most-likely explanation or estimate."
+The simultaneous evaluation of multiple, competing hypotheses permits a more systematic and objective analysis than is possible when an analyst focuses on a single, most-likely explanation or estimate.

 # References
 - [novelinvestor summary](https://novelinvestor.com/notes/psychology-of-intelligence-analysis-by-richards-j-heuer-jr/)